Loyal Order of Moose: Racial discrimination

 Old National Moose Lodge bylaws restricted membership in this men's club to white people.
 In 1972, K. Leroy Irvis, an African-American member of the Pennsylvania House of Representatives, was invited to visit a lodge in Harrisburg by a member as a guest.
 The lodge dining room refused to serve Irvis on account of his race.
 Irvis sued the Pennsylvania Liquor Control Board in federal court, arguing that the issuance of a liquor license to an organization with racially discriminatory policies constituted an illegal state action.
 A Pennsylvania court ruled in Irvis' favor.
 The case was ultimately appealed to the Supreme Court of the United States, which ruled that Irvis lacked standing to sue based on membership and that state was not involved in the discriminatory guest practices to qualify as a state action prohibited by the Fourteenth Amendment.
+While the Loyal Order of Moose won the case, their national organization nevertheless removed their whites-only policy in 1973.

 In 1994, a Moose Lodge in Hagerstown, Maryland, denied membership based on race.
 Officials at Moose International took action and revoked the charter of the Moose Lodge.